fastlane/fastlane/fastlane/lib/fastlane/actions/docs/check_app_store_metadata.md

 📢 | You can decide if you want to warn about potential problems and continue or have _fastlane_ show an error and stop after all scans are done

 # Usage
-Run _fastlane precheck_ to check the app metadata from iTunes Connect
+Run _fastlane precheck_ to check the app metadata from App Store Connect

 ```no-highlight
 fastlane precheck